ericterpstra/ngSignIt/readme.md

 on StackMob's servers.
 A StackMob account is also free (www.stackmob.com).
 You can try this version by forking this project, changing the StackMob init values, and deploying in your own StackMob account.

+##Yeoman
+This application was created with Yeoman (yeoman.io) and the angular template.
+If you have Yeoman installed, you can clone this entire project and run ```Yeoman build``` to kick off the build process.
+Files are put into the *dist* folder, which can then be deployed to your server.